 This is why it’s important to reevaluate search intent and update your evergreen content regularly.
 Often, decreasing rankings have less to do with your content being old and more to do with the fact that the questions people are asking when searching for that keyword are different now than they were when you first did your research.

 You can regain those lost rankings by determining how the intent behind your keywords has changed and updating your content to answer the questions people are asking now.

 Understanding search intent helps you write better content

 Understanding search intent and conducting search intent research before you ever start writing will definitely help your content rank better in search engines, but that’s just one benefit.
 It also helps you write better content.

 Search intent research teaches you exactly what questions people are asking, arming you with the information you need to answer those questions better than any other piece of content on the internet.
 It can also tell you what formats and types of media people prefer, helping you cater your content to readers’ preferences.

-Google’s goal is to show searchers the perfect results for every query they come up with, and if you’re willing to spend some time reverse-engineering those results, you’ll set yourself up to not only rank for that keyword, but also to provide your readers with exactly what they’re searching for.
+Google’s goal is to show searchers the perfect results for every query they come up with, and if you’re willing to spend some time reverse-engineering those results, you’ll set yourself up to not only rank highly for that keyword, but also to provide readers with exactly what they’re searching for.